sts10/linux-config/readme.markdown

 4. `touch ~/.ssh/config` and in that file write `AddKeysToAgent yes`, as per [the Arch wiki entry](https://wiki.archlinux.org/index.php/SSH_keys#ssh-agent).

 Alternatively, you could try [storing ssh key in KeePassXC database](https://keepassxc.org/docs/#faq-ssh-agent-how), but I haven't had luck with that in the past.

+Given this setup, you're going to want to use the ssh URL (`git@github.com:sts10/terminal_and_vim_settings.git`) when cloning down repos from GitHub (as opposed to HTTPS).

 ### Install and set up Jekyll for my Github blog